-- Remuneration should align to the Firm's business drivers, corporate vision and strategic priorities of the wider Firm. - Remuneration should adhere to wider people management practices, and only reward results which support a positive employment culture and customer values. - Remuneration plan communications should be made simple, clear and transparent for employees and shareholders.
+- Remuneration should align to the Firm's business drivers, corporate vision and strategic priorities of the wider firm. - Remuneration should adhere to wider people management practices, and only reward results which support a positive employment culture and customer values. - Remuneration plans communication should be made simple, clear and transparent for employees and shareholders.

-At Emery IFA Ltd, t/a Amber River East Anglia, total reward typically comprised a salary and benefits including pension scheme, life assurance, private medical cover, and income protection insurance, together with a number of bonus or profit-sharing arrangements.
+At Amber River NI, total reward typically comprised a salary and benefits including pension scheme, Death In Service Benefits, Private Medical Cover together with a number of bonus or profit-sharing arrangements.
 Salaries are set in the context of affordability, external market considerations as well as internal relativities and equal pay factors.